A review with us will ensure you fully understand your plans, maximise your savings & the investments. With no presure or obligation to stay!

 What age can I access my funds?

-This is governed by UK legislation and currently the minimum age for pension withdrawal is from age 55.
-However in 2028, this will increase to 57 and could rise further in the future.
 Some older pensions also have what we call “protected retirement ages” and therefore could allow even earlier withdrawal, perhaps at age 50 for example.
 If you transfer a pension with an earlier protected retirement age you usually lose the protection and therefore care should be taken before.
 An expert adviser will check your plans and help you understand whether the benefits are worth giving up.

 Can I cash in my pension to repay debts?